joowani/dtags/README.md

 > tag ~/vms/web ~/vms/db ~/vms/api @vms
 ```

-Then you can run commands like this:
+Then you can run commands like these:
 ```bash
 > run @project git status -sb
 > run @vms vagrant up